chezyio/SC4061/README.md

 -   Not commonly used anymore
 -   Edge is a jump and can be found using the first order derivative making it easier to detect edges

+### Canny Edge Detection

+-   Solves the limitations of Sobel's

+#### Using Gaussian to solve noise

+-   Can perform derivative first followed by convolution (preferred) or vice-versa
+    -   Preferred as as derivative can be pre-computed

+#### Using Non-maximal Suppresion to solve thickness

+-   XXX

+#### Using Hysteresis thresholding to solve strength

+-   XXX
+-   For ambiguous edgels, if a neighbouring edgel has been classified as an edge, then the ambiguous edgel is considered to be an edge